THIS IS WHERE AWAY IS.

 Creating an interactive presentation on plastic pollution, its causes, issues and solutions, Ximena presented 80 groups and over 2,500 people in Northern California, Central California, Southern California, Portland, Reno, Virginia Beach, and South Jersey.

 This training program is modeled after the Monterey Chapter Rise Above Plastics Program that took place in 2010 and the Environmental Charter Schools Rise Above Plastics Program.
 Key learning’s from both those programs have been implemented into this program.

 RAP HISTORY IN LOS ANGELES

-Leveraging this existing model, the West LA/Malibu Surfrider Chapter has expanded on the program, with success in two areas: Education and Local City Ordinances.
-Since 2009, trained adult volunteers have delivered approximately 20 presentations per year to approximately 2000+ total people in community groups, education systems, businesses and more.
-At Environmental Charter High School, a leading charter school located in a diverse area of south Los Angeles, the chapter has created a student speaker program.
-Over the past 3 years, the student program has trained 50 student speakers who have in turn delivered their presentation to more than 8,000 Los Angelenos.
+Leveraging this existing model, Surfrider LA has expanded on the program, with success in two areas: Education and Local City Ordinances.
+Since 2009, trained adult volunteers have delivered approximately 40 presentations per year to approximately 4000+ total people in community groups, education systems, businesses and more.
+At Environmental Charter High School, a leading charter school located in South Los Angeles, the chapter has created a student speaker program.
+Over the past 5 years, the student program has trained 60 student speakers who have in turn delivered their presentation to more than 8,000 Los Angelenos.
 Because of its effectiveness, the Rise Above Plastics program has become part of every student’s required green curriculum.
 The school also offers educators the opportunity to learn and share the Rise Above Plastics program at their own schools through a course offered at UCLA Extension.